 Counting Verbally and One to One

 Being able to count verbally will be of great benefit to a child starting school.
-Practise counting up to 20 and try one-to-one counting throughout the day.
+Practise counting up to 10 and try one-to-one counting throughout the day.
 This could be step counting, how many lampposts you pass on a walk or how many doors you can see!
-How many pieces of fruit are there in a bowl or how many sweets have you had today?
-Encourage your child to point to each item as they count or if counting a group of items, move them away so they don't count the same item twice.
+How many pieces of fruit are there in a bowl or how many sweets have you had today? smiley Encourage your child to point to each item as they count and to go slowly, many children rush this and miscount.
+If counting a group of items, move each item away so they don't count the same one twice.

 Shape, Size and Quantity